naveed286/SCT_CS_01/README.md

 # SCT_CS_01
-Encrypt and Decrypt text by using Caesar Cipher Algorithm
+Created a python program that can encrypt and decrypt text using Caesar Sipher Algorthim.
+Which allow user to input a message and a shift value to perform encryption and decription